Kickflip/kickflip-docs/tutorials/live_video.md

 ## Starting a Broadcast

-Show the Kickflip broadcasting UI and allow a user to start and then stop one live broadcast.
+These snippets will show the Kickflip broadcasting UI and allow a user to start, share and then stop one live broadcast.
+You should likely tie these snippets to an interaction event such as a button press.

 **iOS**
 ```objc